getdish/dish/docs/tom.md

 - redo GPT3 summaries
   - table style:
     - | dish | rating | short summary |
-- getting ready for v2 homepage
-  - mapbox boundaries
-  - how boundaries work with tilejson / tilejson viability research

 # search quality (lower priority)
 - when i search for nopalito to try and find the restaurant with that name that has gpt3 - i think we can safely say "near exact match names" can rank highly for plain (non-tag) search http://d1live.com/gems/san-francisco/-/nopalito